The #1 Deadliest SEO Copywriting Sin

 - Find a new writer (or train your existing one.)
 Some writers keyphrase-stuff their copy because they honestly don’t know any better.
 If you’re working with a in-house writer, it may make more sense to sign her up for a SEO copywriting training or conference to refine her skills.
 If the “sinful” writing was created by an outsourced professional, consider hiring someone else.
 If you’re paying good money for SEO copywriting services, you deserve to have a quality product.

 - Plan your writing/editing schedule.
-Rewriting Web pages just feels overwhelming, doesn’t it?
+Rewriting web pages just feels overwhelming, doesn’t it?
 After all, once you’ve created them, it seems frustrating that you’d have to create them again.
-The rewriting process goes much more smoothly if you figure on rewriting X pages a month, rather than thinking you have 50 pages to ravamp right now.
+The rewriting process goes much more smoothly if you figure on rewriting X pages a month, rather than thinking you have 50 pages to revamp right now.

 - Always, always write copy for your customers -not the search engines.
-I guarantee you that neither Bing nor Google cares about the money you make from your Web site (unless it’s being moved to their side of the table.)
+I guarantee you that Google doesn’t care about the money you make from your site (unless it’s being moved to their side of the table.)
 But you do.
 You care a lot.
-If you want your Web pages to both position well and convert, take the time to write your pages right the first time (or hire a SEO copywriter who will.)
+If you want your web pages to both position well and convert, take the time to write your pages right the first time (or hire a SEO copywriter who will.)
 Develop your competitive analysis.
 Figure out what’s in it for your customer.
 Work with your benefit statements.
 Develop an engaging tone and feel – whatever that means to your audience.
 The hardest part of SEO copywriting is preparing to write.
 Believe me, once you have this part down – the rest will flow easily.
 And you’ll have the perfect combination of well-written, keyphrase-rich content that converts like crazy.